| Peter Upton's |

 A welcome change of cover for the final few price lists before

-of this.
+they become full catalogues.
 The change of design was probably due to the Waddingtons

 take-over.
 The first catalogues here are important to early team collectors